awsdocs/aws-cloud9-user-guide/doc_source/settings-project.md

 ### EC2 Instance<a name="settings-project-change-ec2-instance"></a>

 ** **Stop my environment** **
-If the environment is an EC2 environment, after all web browser instances that are connected to the IDE for the environment are closed, the amount of time until AWS Cloud9 shuts down the Amazon EC2 instance for the environment\.
+Choose when to automatically stop your environment's Amazon EC2 instance \(if used\) after you close all web browser instances that are connected to the IDE for that environment\.
+You can choose a range of time periods from a week to 30 minutes\.
+You can also choose never to automatically stop the Amazon EC2 instance after exiting the AWS Cloud9 IDE\.
+If you want to stop the instance even sooner than 30 minutes after finishing with the IDE, you can [stop it manually using the console interface](#stopping-instance-manually)\.

 ### Code Editor \(Ace\)<a name="settings-project-change-code-editor-ace"></a>